-Extra stops include such things as the slave tunnels on the way to Paracas and the viewpoint laden Paracas National Park as it leaves the town towards Huacachina and a Pisco vineyard tour on the way to Nazca.
+Extra stops include the slave tunnels on the way to Paracas and the natural beauty of Paracas National Park as it leaves the town towards Huacachina, plus a Pisco vineyard tour on the way to Nazca.

-As the Peru Hop Pass is about reserving your seat on a bus, you are not inclined to stay in any particular accommodation or forced to get off at any particular point.
-This means where you stay and what you do in the destination is completely up to you.
+As the Peru Hop Pass is about reserving your seat on a bus, you are not inclined to stay in any particular accommodation or be forced to get off at any specific stopping point.
+Therefore where you stay and what you do at the destination is entirely up to you.

-However, Peru Hop does have affiliations with local hostels and hotels in each place, where Peru Hop passengers are given discounts.
-How it normally works is that you show your Peru Hop wristband at check-in, which also works with some restaurant and store discounts they have set up along the way.
+However, Peru Hop does have affiliations with local hostels and hotels in each place, where Peru Hop passengers get discounts.
+How it usually works is that you show your Peru Hop wristband at check-in, which also works with some restaurant and store discounts they have set up along the way.

-The tour staff on the bus also booked a hostel or hotel for you there and then as you made your way to the destination.
+The tour staff on the bus also can book a hostel or hotel for you there and then, as you made your way to the destination.

 I was often on limited time, spending only one night in a couple of destinations.
 But Peru Hop made that easy for me to sample the highlights since they also organise some on-the-ground activities.

 Like next day speedboat tours to the Ballestas Islands on arrival in Paracas and same-day sandboarding was organised upon arrival at Huacachina (great for those like me only staying one night).
-Even the Nazca lines flight was booked alongside transportation to the Nazca airport, which a drop-off at a designated café afterwards where the Peru Hop bus would pick me up in the evening.
+Even the Nazca lines flight was booked, including transportation to the Nazca airport, which a drop-off at a designated café afterwards where the Peru Hop bus would pick me up in the evening.

-In places where Peru Hop couldn’t organise their own towns, we were recommended ‘Find Local Trips’, one of South America’s largest and most trusted tour booking platforms for day trips and experiences.
+In places where Peru Hop couldn’t organise tours, we were recommended ‘Find Local Trips’, one of South America’s largest and most trusted tour booking platforms for day trips and experiences.

 Does the Peru Hop Bus Travel in the North of Peru?

 Peru Hop currently doesn’t offer any bus service in the north of the country, which is a shame and is a service I hope comes in time.
-Many travellers I met making their way to northern Peru for grand treks such as Laguna 69 used local buses booked via the hostel or online (with many citing there was enough gringos riding them not to feel too sketchy and isolated).
+Many travellers I met who were making their way to northern Peru for grand treks such as Laguna 69 used local buses.
+They booked them via the hostel or online (with many citing enough gringos were riding them not to feel too sketchy and isolated).

 Travelling to and From Lima Airport?

 The same company also operates the Airport Express Lima Bus that has multiple stops in the city centre.
-This is a cheaper option than the taxi pick-ups organised by many hostels, although I much preferred the organised taxi option late at night.
+This bus is cheaper than the taxi pick-ups organised by many hostels, although I much preferred the pre-organised (via a hostel) taxi option late at night.

 Overall Thoughts on Peru Hop

 Are you looking to book the Peru Hop service?
-Do leave any questions you have about it below.
+Please leave any questions you have about it below.

 Have you used Peru Hop?
 Share your experiences with others!